 We have our legal panel on these very issues.

-Jerome uh uh Jeron Smith is with us, deputy assistant to the president.
+Jeron Smith is with us, deputy assistant to the president.

-Uh we'll get to that today, and we have so much more to get to.
+We'll get to that today, and we have so much more to get to.

-You've heard the phrase you can indict a ham sandwich.
+You've heard the phrase, you can indict a ham sandwich.

 Well, you can.

-41 minutes, whatever many seconds, everybody was professional, was courteous.
+41 minutes, whatever many seconds.

-I thought the officers were kind, they did their job.
+I thought the officers were kind.

-Uh, I'm gonna have to tase you, I'm gonna have you taser you.
+I'm going to have to tase you.

 Don't touch my taser.

-Don't he ends up being, I wouldn't say victorious, but he hit the cops, stood up, starts running with a taser in his hand.
+He ends up being, I wouldn't say victorious, but he hit the cops, stood up, starts running with a taser in his hand.

-Now what we've learned today, which we didn't know, at least according to the lawyer for one of the officers in this case, um, and that would be Devin Brassen, um, before he was fatally shot, um, that in fact, while they were fighting over that taser, that in fact Mr. Brooks grabbed the taser from him and actually shot this officer Devin, got shot with the taser.
+Now, what we've learned today, which we didn't know, at least according to the lawyer for one of the officers in this case, and that would be Devin Brosson, before he was fatally shot, that in fact, while they were fighting over that taser, that in fact, Mr. Brooks grabbed the taser from him and actually shot this officer.

 I know you're doing your job, Mr. Brooks said.